 While the HCP data set will be an invaluable resource, many researchers will want to be able to download this data and use Connectome tools to compare it with their own data.
-To support these users, we are developing a Connectome Toolbox that will fully support browsing, download, exploration and analysis of HCP data.
-The Toolbox will be downloadable as individual components with full documentation on installing and using the tools.
+To support these users, we are developing a set of Connectome software that will fully support browsing, download, exploration and analysis of HCP data.
+Connectome software will be downloadable as individual components with full documentation on installing and using the tools.

 Two key tools are being developed by the Human Connectome Project consortium, as a part of our HCP Informatics Infrastructure:

 - All data collected in the Human Connectome Project will be published via ConnectomeDB, a web application that will enable users to query, filter and download data, and execute Connectome processing and analysis pipelines.